kbmsg/lotus-evangelist/README.md

 v51 cleaned out cliches and bad AI phrasing, but also some other things that weren't working<p>
 v53 added Notion backend to save posts<p>
 v55 reinstated banned phrases, added option to write an article vs post, more learning from my edits.<p>
-v57 Fixed Article JSON code and upped tokens for size
+v57 Fixed Article JSON code and upped tokens for size<p>
+v58 Cleaned up more Ai speak